Mrutunjay50/just_a_repo/README.md

 - ✓ All 5 authentication methods working
 - ✓ Zero data loss (100% data integrity)
 - ✓ <2% increase in errors during transition
-- ✓ Cost reduction visible within 1 month
+- ✓ Migration completed on schedule
 - ✓ No negative player feedback
 - ✓ Performance equal or better than Firebase